virajbdeshpande/AmpliconArchitect/README.md

 ### Recent updates:

-### September 2020 update:
+### October 2020 update:
 Version 1.2 released with performance improvements, better handling of sequencing artifacts, and some improvements to useability.

-### Oct 2020 update:
 We have revised the GRCh38 data repository and updated docker support.
 The new data repo for all supported reference genomes is available [here](https://drive.google.com/drive/folders/0ByYcg0axX7udeGFNVWtaUmxrOFk).
+A separate version of the data repo used for development purposes is [available here](https://drive.google.com/drive/folders/18T83A12CfipB0pnGsTs3s-Qqji6sSvCu).

 ## Introduction